WrenKudra/Bootstrap-website/README.md

 ## Note on improvements

 * I'd like to make this online store have a functional shopping cart.
-* Also, would like to add a Reviews page with headshots of cusomters.
+* Also, would like to add a Reviews page with headshots of customers.